Friday, September 6, 2019

 “Oh—can’t we keep going?”
 Terra asked.
 “We must be almost out—right?”

 Hyren looked over at her, remembering their conversation the day they had met.
 He didn’t like seeing her like this, but they were all exhausted.
 “You need to keep up your strength,” he said, “and walking all night without sleep won’t cut it.”
 He sat down on the hearth, massaging his sore feet.
 “I said I would protect you, remember?
-I know it’s claustrophobic in here, but I bet you can make it one more night.”
+I bet you can make it one more night.”
 He smiled at her.
 “You’re brave like that.”

 Terra looked disappointed, but nodded.
 “O-okay,” she said as she eased her pack from her shoulders.

 “I think we’ll reach the surface tomorrow,” Hyren said.
-They were very close, he knew it.
+They had to be close, he knew it.
 The faint whisper of air he had first detected under the throne room had steadily grown into a perceptible draft, cold and dry.
 He wouldn’t be surprised if they’d see daylight tomorrow.

 Terra nodded and turned to aid her Neopet in lifting firewood.
-Blynn shot him a look over her shoulder that Hyren couldn’t quite decipher.
-It was questioning and suspicious and just made him feel worse about his indecision regarding their fate.
+Blynn shot Hyren a look over her shoulder that he couldn’t quite decipher.
+It was questioning and suspicious and just made him feel worse about his inability to come to a decision.

-The two girls built a stack of wood on the metal grating, and Blynn tilted the open lantern over it once they were done.
+The two girls built a stack of wood on the metal grating, and Blynn tilted the open lantern over it.
 “Come on out, little fella,” she said.

 The fire mote rolled out onto the stack and blazed up anew, nestling itself into the wood which began to smolder.
 Soon they had a roaring fire, perfect for staving off the eternal cold of the subterranean city.